leugard21/backup/readme.md

 - **Progress Tracking**: Visual progress bars for hashing and backup operations
 - **Restore with Verification**: Automatically verifies file integrity when restoring from backups
 - **Inspect Archives**: View backup metadata and file listings without extracting
+- **Standalone Verification**: Verify the integrity of a backup archive without restoring
+- **Filtering**: Support for including and excluding files using glob patterns

 ## Installation